Shreya-Jayaraj/PROJECT-HUB-LANGCHAIN/README.md

 **Prerequisites**

 Python must be pre-installed.
 Libraries to be installed - openai, langchain, streamlit, YoutubeLoader.
 These can be installed using the command - 'pip install <library_name>' at the command prompt.

 **Key Features and How to Use:**
-Run the streamlit app by using the following command - streamlit run app.py You can ask questions about PDFs and YouTube videos, and our chatbot will provide answers.
+Firstly, Run the streamlit app by using the following command - streamlit run app.py.
+You can ask questions about PDFs and YouTube videos, and our chatbot will provide answers.
 It's a simple way to get information for your projects!

 **Future Plans for the Project:**